Register Login

 Underwriting

-Underwriting is one of the most critical pieces of the lending process.
-An underwriter is a person who assesses a borrowers credit worthiness through reviewing credit, income and assets.
+An underwriter is a person who assesses a borrower’s creditworthiness by reviewing credit, income and assets.
 Specific guidelines will be used for the loan program you are applying for.

 Summary of Must Know Mortgage Terms

 Your mortgage originator and real estate agent representing you will be a valuable resource when you are buying a home.
-What can be confusing to you is something they deal with everyday and should be able to answer any questions you have quickly.
+What can be confusing to you is something they deal with every day and should be able to answer any questions you have quickly.

 Being empowered with knowledge in any endeavor in life will certainly help create a positive outcome.
 This is especially true when you are buying a home and securing a mortgage.
+Knowing what are some of the more critical mortgage terms can help you during the process.

 Other Mortgage Resources: